LSeward0421/rockPaperScissors/readMe.md

 # Abstract
 **Rock!
 Paper!
 Scissors!
-GO!** This application allows the user to play against the computer for a 'classic' game of Rock 🪨, Paper 📝, Scissors ✂️ AND a 'difficult' version with an Iguana 🦎 and Alien 👽.
+GO!** [THIS](https://lseward0421.github.io/rockPaperScissors/) application allows the user to play against the computer for a 'classic' game of Rock 🪨, Paper 📝, Scissors ✂️ AND a 'difficult' version with an Iguana 🦎 and Alien 👽.
 The user can switch between games during a single round without resetting the scores.
 The game will reset once a final winner is determined (best of 5).

 # App Preview
 ![Rock, Paper, Scissors](https://media.giphy.com/media/xCZQHevwr3gqE16a13/giphy.gif)